 Artistic Director David MacLaren sums up the ambience of his special place as follows:

-“During a concerts in the Furniture Section of the Gallery, with musicians such as Australian Living Treasure Don Burrows and cellist David Periera there was a "perfect stillness" - musical notes, people and place all come together in performance and expressed for me just what we are about.
+“During concerts in the Furniture Section of the Gallery, with musicians such as Australian Living Treasure Don Burrows and cellist David Periera there was a "perfect stillness" - musical notes, people and place all come together in performance and expressed for me just what we are about.
 We provide the place to let craft and art be on stage.

-When I began the Wood Works in 1983, across the road in a heritage building built originally as a general store, my statement was that the Wood Works would "provide a place for wood workers to display their works, where diversity was encouraged and fine craftsmanship essential.
-25 years on the "place" is our purpose built gallery.
+When I began the Wood Works in 1983, across the road in a heritage building built originally as a general store, my statement was that the Wood Works would "provide a place for wood workers to display their works, where diversity was encouraged and fine craftsmanship essential".
+Thirty years on the "place" is our purpose built gallery.
 I believe our space is unequalled anywhere in the world for the display of woodcraft, studio furniture and wood art.”